 If you’re indecisive, just ask yourself: What kind of days do I want to run on?
 Are you someone who avoids rain and snowstorms at all costs, but doesn’t mind the cold?
 If so, a soft shell is for you.
 Or perhaps you’re someone who runs no matter what the conditions?
 In this case, go for a hardshell—just make sure to layer appropriately!

 Looking for a well-insulated running jacket?
 Then you’re looking for a soft shell.
 Keep your eyes out for two varieties: down and synthetic insulation.
-The former refers to goose feathers, renowned for their incredible warmth-to-weight ratio, while the latter is a catch-all term for any man-made fiber that mimics the properties of down.
+The former refers to goose or duck feathers, renowned for their incredible warmth-to-weight ratio, while the latter is a catch-all term for any man-made fibre that mimics the properties of down.